-We try to help women of all shapes and sizes here at Fabulous after 40, but lately many of you have written to us asking specifically for fashion tips for larger women.
+I try to help women of all shapes and sizes here at Fabulous after 40.
+Many of you have written asking specifically for fashion tips for larger women.

 Nothing is worse than trying to fit into clothes that are too small.
 You may think a smaller size is going to make you look thinner, but in reality, it makes you look bigger.